lzahel/Launchpad/README.md

 # Launchpad

-Building a Confluence Page with an additional Makro-Template
+Building a Confluence-page with an additional Makro-Template